charstorm/koelsynth/README.md

 - `next(frame)` will always produce a frame.
 If there are no events, it will be zeros.
 Caller must handle the timing accordingly.
 Otherwise there will be a lot more samples than what the caller expected.

 ## Examples
+Following examples are currently available.

+- A simple offline processing example.
+See `examples/simple/`
-A simple real-time keyboard based piano app is provided as an example.
-See `examples/piano/`.
+- A simple real-time keyboard based piano app is provided as an example.
+See `examples/piano/`